jdheywood/node-js-minifier/README.md

 ### Contribution guidelines ###

-* No contribtions please, this is just an exercise
+* No contributions please, this is just an exercise

 ### Who do I talk to? ###